MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_11_explore_intune.md

 # Lab: Explore Microsoft Intune

 ## Lab scenario

 In this lab you will explore Microsoft Intune in Microsoft Endpoint Manager.
 Note: no endpoints or devices are configured in this lab instance, so this walk-through will not show any actual endpoint information.
 This walk-through serves only to guide the learner on the information that would be available and where to find that information.
-For a more detailed walk-through refer to the video (https://www.microsoft.com/en-us/videoplayer/embed/RE4LTIu) in the associated Learn content.
+For a more detailed walk-through refer to the video (<https://www.microsoft.com/en-us/videoplayer/embed/RE4LTIu>) in the associated Learn content.

 **Estimated Time**: 00 minutes

-#### Task: In this task you will explore Microsoft Intune in Microsoft Endpoint Manager.
+#### Task: In this task you will explore Microsoft Intune in Microsoft Endpoint Manager

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.